chargehive/configuration/docs/connectors/connector.md

   "Environment":"sandbox"
 }
 ```
 *CardinalCommerce* is the PayPal partner for Strong Customer Authentication (SCA) which provides 3-D Secure (3DS) authentication for your PayPal Website Payments Pro account.
-As such the Cardinal authentication details are required as well.
+As such the Cardinal authentication details are required in this config as well.

 FieldName | Definition
 ---:|:---
-APIUsername | API Username from PayPal API settings
+APIUsername | API Username from your PayPal API settings
-APIPassword | API Password from PayPal API settings
+APIPassword | API Password from your PayPal API settings
-APISignature | API Signature from PayPal API settings
+APISignature | API Signature from your PayPal API settings
 SupportedCurrencies | The currencies setup to be accepted in your PayPal account in an array (e.g. ["GBP", "USD", "EUR"])
 CardinalProcessorID | Your Processor Identification Code assigned by Cardinal when you registered
 CardinalMerchantID | Your Merchant Identification Code assigned by Cardinal when you registered